Skip to content

 Advance Directives, including Healthcare Directives like a Durable Healthcare Power of Attorney and a Living Will, are essential components of personal estate planning.
 These legal documents ensure that your healthcare preferences are followed if you cannot decide for yourself.

-By outlining your choices for medical treatments, such as artificial hydration, nutrition, and CPR, Advance Directives guide doctors and loved ones, providing clarity during critical moments.
+A Living Will outlines your specific choices for medical treatments, such as artificial hydration, nutrition, and CPR.
+It guides doctors and loved ones, making your wishes clear in various healthcare scenarios.

 Let's Chat